 How to know if you are using all-or-nothing thinking in your life.

 You might be if…

 - You are uncomfortable with shades of grey and need things to be clear cut, straight to the point and “black and white.”

 The use of absolutes: always, never, everyone, no one, every time, none of the time, etc.

 “You always do this…”

 There are a lot more absolutes out there.
-Take a moment and think on some of the words that use.
+Take a moment and think about some of the words that use.
 Are any of them absolutes?

 How to get out and overcome all-or-nothing thinking.

 - I.C.E. – and I’m not talking about “in case of emergency.”